zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 The element created by `createElement` will be passed to `render` function in order to actually create a DOM node and add it to DOM tree.

+For now, our render will be as simple as:

 ```js
 let render = (element, parentNode) => {
   let node = createInstance(element.type, element.props);